SAmrat-543/Image-display-using-graphics.h-in-c/README.md

 # Image-display-using-graphics.h-in-c
-## This program is a test for displaying 16 bit bitmap image in c program using graphics.h library
+## This program is for displaying a 16-bit bitmap image using graphics.h library in C.
+Note: This Project was tested and run using Turbo C++ for Windows 7(64-bit) and Windows 10(64-bit).